-Wartime airfield located in Caloocan north of Manila.
-Also known as "Manila North".
+Located in Caloocan to the north of Manila.
 Located at the Grace Park subdivision, between Highway 54 running perpendicular to the north and Highway 52 running diagonally parallel to the runway.
+Also known as "Manila North Airfield".

 Built prior to the war, it was the first commercial airfield in Manila.
 Used by the local airline, Philippine Aerial Taxi Company and for light aircraft service to Loakan Airfield (Baguio) and other destinations.
 The original runway was known as the "old runway" during World War II.

 The Japanese built a concrete surface runway.
 They also used Highway 54 (EDSA) near the Balintawak Market as another runway.

 Curtis Brooks adds:

 "I was a prisoner at Santo Tomas Internment Camp throughout the Japanese occupation.
 Santo Tomas is about one mile south of Grace Park.
 We had a good view of the air activity around the air field.
 Grace Park was attacked by American Naval aircraft beginning in September 1944 as were all the other air fields and shipping installations in the Manila area.

 of Manila in 1945, this airfield was occupied by the US Army and used by liaison planes (L-4, L-5).
 No USAAF units were ever permanently

 based at this airfield.